Skip to content

 Tuples

 Tuples are a basic construct in Pyrope.
-Tuples are defined as an "ordered" sequence fields that can be named.
+Tuples are sequences of fields that can be named.
+Unnamed (positional) fields are ordered; named fields are not — they are accessed by name only, and their relative order carries no meaning (tools canonicalize named fields alphabetically, but that is a convention, not a requirement).
 Arrays/memories are a subcategory of tuples by requiring all the entries to have the same type.
 Internally, there is not a difference between tuples and arrays, but it is possible to check that all the fields are the same (hence array) by using brackets instead of parenthesis.

 mut d = (1,2,3,4) // array or tuple